 Strong repetitive quadriceps contractions are thought to cause a traction force on the tibial tuberosity, disrupting the immature bone.
 There is a higher incidence in active children during the adolescent growth spurt.

 As a child grows, bones go through different stages of development:

 Children are most susceptible to Osgood-Schlatter's disease when their bones are in the (2nd) apophyseal stage.

-During this phase the apophysis is unable to withstand high tensile forces.
-When presented with strong, repetitive muscle contractions, micro-fractures occur at the immature area.
-The separation results in symptoms typical of Osgood Schlatter's disease, as well as irregular bone growth that explains an enlarged tibial tuberosity afterwards.
+During this phase, the apophysis is unable to withstand high tensile forces.
+When presented with strong, repetitive muscle contractions, micro-fractures occur in the immature area.
+The separation results in symptoms typical of Osgood Schlatter's disease, as well as the irregular bone growth that explains an enlarged tibial tuberosity afterwards.

-Another reported cause for Osgood Schlatter 's disease has been the lack of growth of the quadriceps in comparison to the femur.
-During a growth spurt in a child, the lengthening of the muscle is unable to keep up with the lengthening of the rapidly lengthening femur, resulting in increased tensile force on the tibial tuberosity.
+Another potential cause of Osgood Schlatter 's disease has been the lack of growth of the quadriceps in comparison to the femur.
+During a growth spurt in a child, the lengthening of the muscle is unable to keep up with the lengthening of the rapidly lengthening femur, resulting in an increased tensile force on the tibial tuberosity.

 Who Suffers Osgood Schlatter's Disease?